buzzon/Iglotron/camera_app/SETTINGS_README.md

 You can edit `settings.json` with any text editor while the application is not running.
 The file will be validated on load, and any missing parameters will use default values.

+## Injection Approval

+The **Injection Approval** feature displays a semi-transparent colored region at the bottom-center of the video:

+- **🟢 Green tinted area**: Safe to inject (vessel ratio ≥ threshold) - shows "APPROVED"
+- **⚫ Gray tinted area**: NOT safe to inject (vessel ratio < threshold) - shows "NOT SAFE"

+The region shows:
+- Percentage of vessel pixels detected within the area
+- Approval status text
+- Color-coded border (green or gray)

+This helps determine if there is sufficient vasculature for safe needle insertion.

+**Visual Behavior:**
+- Initially: Gray tint (default state)
+- When approved: Changes to green tint
+- Real-time: Updates as vessels are detected

+**Settings:**
+- `maskHeight`, `maskWidth`: Size of the approval region in pixels
+- `threshold`: Minimum ratio of vessel pixels required for approval (default: 0.5 = 50%)

 ## Default Values